LCC-CIT/CS295N-CourseMaterials/CS295N_Syllabus.md

 The class examples and the textbook are based on using the Windows operating system for development, but you may alternatively use Mac OS or Linux.

-### Visual Studio IDE
+### IDE and .NET Framework

 We will be using [Visual Studio 2022, Community Edition](https://visualstudio.microsoft.com/vs/community/), which is available as a free download.
-You may alternatively use the Visual Studio 2022, Enterprise Edition which is available at no cost to students (see below).
+This is the most popular IDE for .NET development on Windows.

+For Mac OS and Linux, the best IDE is [JetBrains Rider](https://www.jetbrains.com/rider/), which also runs on Windows and is available free to Students.

-The version of the .NET framework we will be using is [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1).
+The version of the .NET framework we will be using is [.NET Core 6.0](https://dotnet.microsoft.com/download/dotnet-core/6.0).
 You will need to download the latest release of this version of the .NET framework SDK for your OS (Windows, Mac, or Linux).

 ### Git